Empire Orders found in Pictures

 (There is some confusion as to which wife this was, but it is generally believed to be the Empress Sunjeonghyo (1893-1989).
 His first wife the Empress Sunmyeong died in 1904 before the Order of the Auspicious Phoenix was established.

 Picture of the Royal Family, date Unknown.
-From the left, King Uichin, Emperor Sunjong, Princess Deokhye, King Yeongchin, Emperor Gojong, Empress Sunjeonghyo, Queen Uichin (King Uichin’s first wife), and their eldest son Lee Geon.
+From the left, King Uichin, Emperor Sunjong, Princess Deokhye, King Yeongchin, Emperor Gojong, Empress Sunjeonghyo, Queen Uichin (King Uichin’s first wife), and their eldest son Yi Geon.
 Notice that the two women are wearing the Order of the Auspicous Phoenix.
 (There is a strong opinion that this photo was manipulated and composited since the proportions and the light source/shadows are not uniform.)

 This photo of the Royal Family, was taken in the Seokjojeon Hall of Deoksugung Palace in commemoration of King Yeongchin’s temporary return to Korea in 1918.
 From the left, is King Yeongchin, Emperor Sunjong, Emperor Gojong, Empress Sunjeonghyo (Lady Yun), and Princess Deokhye.
 Notice that the sash on Empress Sunjeonghyo is exceptionally dark.
 (There is a strong opinion that this photo was manipulated and composited because the seating arrangement is not correct.)